Self-adhesive and takes any shape you can imagine. Squeeze Abeego around anything and everything. It’s like a handshake–the firmer, the better.

 The material is insulating and breathable so it is a perfect cover for rising bread dough.
 It is also suitable for covering fermenting foods such as yogurt, kefir and buttermilk.

 The coating is fluid resistant, so moisture will not leak through the actual fabric.
 Sauce may add a bit of color to the patina.

 Cold cuts and cooked meat on your sandwiches are friends of Abeego.
 Place leftover meat and raw meat in a dish, cover and store in the refrigerator.
 We suggest avoiding direct contact with raw meat.

 Abeego is happy to help out around the freezer for the short-term jobs.
 A month is the limit.
 It leaves long-term freezing up to the other guys.

 Storing your storage.

 Roll or fold Abeego and keep in with your other food packaging or in your linen drawer.
 Keep between cutting boards to store wraps.

 Handy Bonus!
 Free Jar Opener.

-Grab a wrap put it over the lid of the jar, hand it to the person closest to you to open.
-Why work harder when you can work smarter.
+Grab a wrap, put it over the lid of the jar, and hand it to the person closest to you to open.
+Why work harder when you can work smarter?